-What Is Considered High THC?
-Weed Potency Guide for Cannabis Consumers
+What is Considered High THC?
+(2026 Potency Guide)

-What Is Considered High THC?
-Weed Potency Guide for Cannabis Consumers
+What is Considered High THC?
+(2026 Potency Guide)

-Labels read 30% THC flower, 85% vapes, 50mg gummies, but nobody explains what these numbers actually mean for you.
-We're here to clear the air on THC and potency across cannabis products.
+TL;DR: Labels read 30% THC flower, 85% vapes, 50mg gummies, but nobody explains what these numbers actually mean for you.
+We're here to clear the air on what is considered high THC and help you find the high THC flower that matches your experience level.

 Standard definitions tell us that flower above 20% THC, concentrates over 80%, and edibles exceeding 25mg per serving qualify as "high THC."
-But here's what matters more: calculating what any of these numbers means for your specific tolerance and body.
+But here's what matters more: knowing how to use those numbers to pick the right product for your tolerance and goals.

 What Makes THC Percentages 'High' for Different Cannabis Products